willegan/getvero.github.io/_articles/import-a-list-of-unsubscribed-customers-via-csv.md

 ---
 layout: articles
-title:  "Import a list of unsubscribed customers via CSV"
+title: Import a list of unsubscribed customers via CSV
 categories: customer data
 ---

 # Import a list of unsubscribed customers via CSV

-To learn the full process to import customers via CSV, read [Import a list of customers via CSV](/help/articles/import-a-list-of-customers-via-csv.html).
+To learn the full process to import customers via CSV, read [Import a list of customers via CSV](/articles/import-a-list-of-customers-via-csv.html).

 There are two ways to unsubscribe a list of customers in Vero: